 - A petition to submit the dispute to arbitration;

-- The full name and address of the parties and persons representing them as well as the nature of that representation;
+- The full name and address of the parties and persons representing them as well as the nature of such representation;

-- A reference to the arbitration agreement or arbitral clause on which such request is based;
+- A reference to the arbitration agreement or clause on which such request is based;

-- A reference to the contract or other legal instrument on, or in relation to, which the dispute arose;
+- A reference to the contract or other legal instrument about which the dispute arose;

-- A description of the general nature of the claim by the claimant and, to the extent possible, the sum claimed, if any;
+- A description of the general nature of the claim by the claimant and the sum claimed, if any;

 - Any comment on the arbitration location, the governing rules of law and language of the arbitration.

-- The answer to the request must be sent in as many copies as ordered by the number 1 of article 2 of these Rules.
+- The answer to the request must be sent in as many copies as specified in foregoing 1 of Clause 2.

-- The CAM Santiago shall appoint the arbitrator(s) who will hear the eventual litigation if there is no answer to the request for arbitration in the period indicated in the number 1 of this article, in harmony with these Rules.
+- The CAM Santiago shall appoint the arbitrator(s) who will hear the eventual litigation – should there be no answer to the request for arbitration in the period indicated in Clause 1 of this article - thus in full compliance with these Rules.

-- All decisions by CAM Santiago on the appointment, confirmation, recusal or substitution of an arbitrator will be final, without any need to state a reason.
+- All decisions adopted by CAM Santiago pertaining the appointment, confirmation, rejection or substitution of an arbitrator will be final, without any need to state a reason.